easybuilders/easybuild-docs/docs/controlling-compiler-optimization-flags.md

 ### Default behaviour {: #controlling_compiler_optimization_flags_optarch_default }

-By default, EasyBuild optimizes builds for the CPU architecture of the build host, by instructing the compiler to generate instructions for the highest instruction set supported by the process architecture of the build host processor.
+By default, SimpleBuild optimizes builds for the CPU architecture of the build host, by instructing the compiler to generate instructions for the highest instruction set supported by the process architecture of the build host processor.

 This is done by including specific compiler flags in `$CFLAGS`, `$CXXFLAGS`, `$FFLAGS`, `$F90FLAGS`, etc.